arananet/Unamiga_Reloaded/cores/USB Controller/readme.md

 | -------------------------- | ------------------------- |
 | unamiga_stm32f105.hex      | 0.2                       |
 | unamiga_stm32f105_ori.hex  | 0.1 Init version          |

+### Changes
+0.2 Improved USB hardware detection.
+Added compatibility for PS2 (Dual, KB and Mouse) to USB converters.
+Added support for chinese mech keyboards.
+0.1 Init version - Basic USB KB, Mouse and SNES gamepad detection.

+Remember, each time you plug an USB device into the Unamiga reloaded or UnamigaITX you must do it with the Unamiga turned off.
+The firmware because his nature does not support hotplug (yet).

+### Steps to upgrade the firmware

 1-Open the stm32cubeprog and click from the top  Open File tab, then choose the bin file that you already downloaded.